Surgical Case Library

 Colorectal

-Diverticular disease of the colon is frequent.
-It is encountered usually in the sigmoid colon but all parts of...
+<p style="text-align: justify;">Diverticular disease of the colon is frequent.
+It is encountered usually in th...

 Spontaneous perforation of an ascending colon diverticulum presenting as a rapidly growing abdominal mass without systemic signs of sepsis is extremely rare and has not been previously described in the literature.